 The Gut Connection You Can't Ignore

-Everything starts in the gut.
-By nurturing your internal ecosystem, you're not just supporting digestion, you're strengthening your body's foundation for energy, metabolism, and long-term wellbeing.
+Gut health is foundational.
+By supporting your internal ecosystem, you enhance not only digestion but also your body's capacity for energy, metabolism, and long-term wellbeing.

 Mitochondrial Decline: Cellular Energy Slows Too

-This cellular-level change contributes to the feeling of lower energy reserves, reduced stamina, and the increased effort required to maintain previous levels of activity.
-The good news?
-Regular aerobic exercise is one of the most evidence-backed ways to support mitochondrial health at any age.
+These cellular changes can lead to lower energy, reduced stamina, and greater effort needed to maintain previous activity levels.
+Regular aerobic exercise is a proven way to support mitochondrial health at any age.

 What This Means for Your Daily Routine